masa08/flutter_with_ddd/english_text.md

 ## Title
 Thank you for attending this presentation.
-Today, I would like to talk to you about "Beginner’s guide to Flutter with DDD"
+Today, I would like to talk about "Beginner’s guide to Flutter with DDD"

 ## Self Intoroduction
 At first, let me introduce myself.